 Plugin System

-Extend Daintree with custom panels, toolbar buttons, menu items, and IPC channels using the experimental plugin system.
+Build custom panels, toolbar buttons, menu items, IPC handlers, forge providers, and file decorations on top of Daintree with the experimental plugin system.

 name values now require a scoped publisher.name format (for example acme.linear-context).
 Bare names like my-plugin are rejected at manifest load.
 If you're migrating from v0.5 or v0.6: - Rename your plugin's

-nameto scoped form and update everyactionIdthat referenced the old name. - Add an
+nameto scoped form, then update everyactionIdthat referenced the old name. - Add an

 engines.daintreesemver range so the loader can skip your plugin cleanly on incompatible versions (see Version Compatibility). - Remove any

-Daintree's plugin system lets you extend the app with custom panels, toolbar buttons, menu items, and IPC channels.
-Plugins are loaded from the filesystem at startup.
-Each plugin is a directory containing a plugin.json manifest that declares metadata, entry points, and contributions.
+The plugin system lets you add custom panels, toolbar buttons, menu items, IPC handlers, forge providers, and file decorations to Daintree.
+Plugins load from the filesystem at startup.
+Each plugin is a directory containing a plugin.json manifest that declares its metadata, entry points, and contributions.

-There is no plugin marketplace or in-app management UI.
-You install plugins by placing them in the right directory and restarting Daintree.
-The system is designed for developers who want to build custom tooling on top of Daintree's workspace.
+There is no plugin marketplace and no in-app management UI.
+You install a plugin by placing it in the right directory and restarting Daintree.
+It's for developers who want to build custom tooling on top of Daintree's workspace.
+Daintree's own GitHub integration ships as a built-in plugin, so it's the reference for what a real forge and decoration provider looks like.

 Installation